esa/nanosat-mo-framework/README.md

 Detailed documentation is available here: https://nanosat-mo-framework.readthedocs.io/en/latest/

+The interfaces of the NanoSat MO Framework are defined in MO and can be easily consulted here: https://dmarszk.github.io/MOWebViewer4NMF/

 # Release
 The latest NMF SDK release tag can be downloaded in [Releases].
 However, the currently recommended distribution channel is directly from Git repository.